pdf-raku/PDF-raku/README.md

 Note that it's quite common to leave the user-password blank.
 This indicates that the document is readable by anyone, but may have restrictions on update, printing or copying of the PDF.

-The optional `Crypt::GCrypt` module is required to encrypt, or decrypt documents with AES encryption.
-This module also boosts performance and is recommended, if you are handling encrypted documents.

 An encrypted PDF can be saved as JSON.
-It will remain encrypted and a password may be required, to reopen it.
+It will remain encrypted and passwords may be required, to reopen it.

 ## Data-types and Coercion